hivemq/mqtt-cli/docs/_docs/hivemq/data-policy.md

 ***

-The data-policy command of the HiveMQ command line offers a set of commands to work with data validation policies using a HiveMQ DataHub API endpoint.
+The data-policy command of the HiveMQ command line offers a set of commands to work with data validation policies using a HiveMQ Data Hub API endpoint.

+**NOTE**: The HiveMQ Data Hub is a new product in the HiveMQ platform and commands using it may be subject to breaking changes in the future.

 ```
 mqtt hivemq data-policy